 1. Reference is made to the Balancing and Settlement Code and, in particular, to the definition of “BSC Procedure” in Section X, Annex X-1 thereof.

-2. This is BSC Procedure 01, relating to Overview of Trading Arrangements.
+2. This is BSC Procedure 01, Version 20.2 relating to Overview of Trading Arrangements.

-3. This BSC Procedure is effective from 11 December 2019.
+3. This BSC Procedure is effective from 1 April 2020.